terraform-aws-modules/terraform-aws-eks/examples/eks_managed_node_group/README.md

-# Complete AWS EKS Cluster
+# EKS Managed Node Group Example

-Configuration in this directory creates an AWS EKS cluster with a broad mix of various features and settings provided by this module:
+Configuration in this directory creates an AWS EKS cluster with various EKS Managed Node Groups demonstrating the various methods of configuring/customizing:

-- AWS EKS cluster
-- Disabled EKS cluster
-- Self managed node group
+- A default, "out of the box" EKS managed node group as supplied by AWS EKS
-- Externally attached self managed node group
+- A default, "out of the box" Bottlerocket EKS managed node group as supplied by AWS EKS
-- Disabled self managed node group
+- A Bottlerocket EKS managed node group that supplies additional bootstrap settings
+- A Bottlerocket EKS managed node group that demonstrates many of the configuration/customizations offered by the `eks-managed-node-group` sub-module for the Bottlerocket OS
-- EKS managed node group
+- An EKS managed node group created from a launch template created outside of the module
-- Externally attached EKS managed node group
+- An EKS managed node group that utilizes a custom AMI that is an EKS optimized AMI derivative
-- Disabled self managed node group
+- An EKS managed node group that demonstrates nearly all of the configurations/customizations offered by the `eks-managed-node-group` sub-module

-- Fargate profile
-- Externally attached Fargate profile
-- Disabled Fargate profile
-- Cluster addons: CoreDNS, Kube-Proxy, and VPC-CNI
-- IAM roles for service accounts
+See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for further details.

 ## Usage